Lundix-IT/pyspcbridge/README.md

 # pyspcbridge
 ## Introduction
 Python library for interacting with the SPC Bridge REST/Websocket API.
-The libaray is especially designed for the SPC Bridge integration in Home Assistant (HA).
+The library is especially designed for the SPC Bridge integration in Home Assistant (HA).

 ## Prerequisites
 - Vanderbilt SPC panel, firmware version >= 3.8.5